pgmodeler/pgmodeler/README.md

 * [New] Added support to move the canvas by positioning the mouse over corners.
 * [New] Added a configuration parameter to control font style for any source code highlight field.
 * [New] Added additional PostGiS types: geomval, addbandarg, rastbandarg, raster, reclassarg, unionarg, TopoGeometry, getfaceedges_returntype, validatetopology_returntype.
+* [Change] Dropped the navigation through object using Alt + <left|right> due to the difficulty to understand the order in which objects are highlighted.
 * [Change] Minor change when generate .stacktrace file for crash handler to include pgModeler build number.
 * [Change] Minor adjustments on DatabaseImportForm's import execution progress.
 * [Change] Minor enhancements on operation list when removing last operations.